-While scholars debate whether voters’ belief in the very idea of democracy is diminishing, few doubt democracies face serious challenges, both old and new.
-These challenges include the rise of populism, increasing polarization, and declining trust in politicians and democratic institutions.
+While scholars debate whether voters’ belief in the very idea of democracy is diminishing, few doubt democracies face serious challenges.
+These challenges, both old and new include the rise of populism, increasing polarization, and declining trust in politicians and democratic institutions.
 At the same time, we have witnessed a legion of democratic experiments.
 Many of these more actively include citizens in decision making, for example deliberative minipublics — randomly selected groups of citizens tasked with rendering recommendations, judgments, or decisions on public issues.

 Photo by Randy Colas on Unsplash